mchorse/reads/content/blockbuster-changelog.md

 * Fixed player recording's with non-zero pre-delay not correctly syncing within player recording editor (reported by Lucatim)
 * Fixed start and stop command not working when launching scene's playback
 * Fixed size offset property of a limb not exporting correctly with `/model export_obj`
+* Fixed AABB shape component not being implemented
+* Fixed jittery animation with BB gun and model block rendering in the hand
+* Fixed Snowstorm's half-dimensions size of box component were actually being quarter size
+* Fixed "Ignored" option of animated poses not working correctly with player recording editor (reported by Tossler)

 ## Version 2.0.1